ForgeRock/tntp-pingone-credentials/docs/Issue/Readme.md

 ## Inputs

-This node retrieves `pingOneUserId` from the journey state.
+This node retrieves `pingOneUserId` from the journey state, also it will retrieve
+the shared state attributes defined in the Attribute map.

+## Dependencies
+This node requires a PingOne Worker Service configuration so that it can connect to your PingOne instance and perform the PingOne Credentials operations.

 ## Configuration